Living in a Van and Our Ireland Road Trip

 For our Next Ireland Road Trip

 One of the many locals we met during our road trip mentioned that the number one mistake first-timers can make in Ireland is spending too much time in Dublin.
 That was definitely not the case for us because our Dublin day happened to coincide with hurricane Ophelia day meaning we didn't get to see much of the city besides the airport (or any of the cities actually!).
 So, as with most countries we visit, Wes and I would love to go back and see more of Ireland and Northern Ireland but we would plan a bit differently for next time.

 When we first set out in our camper van we thought we'd see it all in two weeks.
 "We're going to show you guys ALL of Ireland!" we said in our first Ireland YouTube video.
 HA!
 The thing about both Ireland and Northern Ireland is that every castle, lookout point and hiking trail is worth visiting.
 A one hour loop drive would end up taking us 3+ hours because we couldn't help but stop to enjoy the views.
 My suggestion would be to focus on one or two regions of the country and really get to know them.
 We could have easily spent the whole two weeks visiting castles alone or focusing only on the Wild Atlantic Way drive.
 The landscapes vary so much throughout the islands from farms and forests to beaches and dramatic cliffs.
-There is definitely something for everyone and I hope you'll get to experience Ireland too.
+There is definitely something for everyone and I hope you'll get to experience an Ireland road trip too.

 We received a complimentary campervan for our Ireland road trip however all opinions and recommendations on this blog will always be honest and true.